Open House Marketing ~ caveat:

 • Forget the possibility for sellers violating disclosure requirements, HUD Fair Housing parameters, silent fraud, implied warranties,….

-So what about me a buyer going it alone and buying from a FSBO ?
+So what about me, a buyer, going it alone and buying from a FSBO ?
 Been there done that didn’t go well.
 Did it once and never again.
 If an agent isn’t there to talk sense into a seller on my behalf re: price/ repairs/ etc etc, it ends up a waste of my time.
 Unrealistic sellers that don’t have a plan of attack may even say YES to my fair price, but then I have to do all the work from then on with little to no help or cooperation from them.
 So I have to earn my discount running things about, setting up appraisals, closings, inspections, and no lockbox makes for a really (not) fun time getting back in the property after acceptance of offer.

 I’m not surprised the FSBO chief used an agent, after all, I – a broker – prefer not to rep my own properties !